-The Digital Humanities Center at Kansas State University (DHCenter@KSU) is a scholarly initiative developed by the Department of English to explore the application of computing technologies in the Humanities.
+The Digital Humanities Center at Kansas State University (DHCenter@KSU) is a scholarly initiative developed by the Department of English to explore the application of computing technologies in the study of Anglophone Literature.

 Much of our work focuses on developing the interdisciplinary relationships and opportunities for creating digital resources and scholarship; you can learn more about some of our sample digital projects on our digital projects page.